isomerpages/mlaw-corp/_covid19/17-b-process.md

 ---
-title: Re-Align Framework
+title: 2.
+Process for Renegotiation of Contract Terms and Termination of Contract
 permalink: /covid19-relief/test2
-breadcrumb: Proces for Renegotiation of Contract Terms and Termination of Contract
+breadcrumb: Process for Renegotiation of Contract Terms and Termination of Contract
 ---

 ### Process for Renegotiation of Contract Terms and Termination of Contract ###